PrakashSuthar/hello-world/README.md

 # hello-world
 My first repository
 Lucky Me !
 Not getting any apt I deserve.
-+This is not the way I want trsggs.
+This is not the way I want trsggs.